Established May 25, 1974

 Non‑member subscription to The Mountain Gem is $20.00 per year.
 Donations are tax deductible.

-Visitors are always welcome to join a meeting at the Robert C Carpenter Community Building, 1228 Georgia Highway (441 South) in Franklin, NC on the last Thursday of the month at 6:30pm.
-November and December meetings are TBA.
+Visitors are always welcome to join a meeting in Franklin, NC on the third Thursday of the month at 6:00pm.
+November and December meeting dates are subject to change due to holidays.
+Please check the Events page for exact dates and locations.

 The Franklin Gem and Mineral Society's primary objective is education and works to effect a close association of those who are interested in the study of gems, rocks, minerals and the sciences and arts related to them.